-- This course is taught using Technology, War and Independence, 1901-present day by Aaron Wilkes. - It involves developing key literacy and thinking skills reflected in extended writing tasks, source evaluation, class presentations, group and individual project work. - Lessons make good use of a range of online and archive resources, of music and documentaries, of film and current affairs to ensure the relevance of the topics is clear and that the pupils are inspired by these remarkable historical events.
+- This course is taught using Technology, War and Independence, 1901-present day by Aaron Wilkes. - presentations, group and individual project work. - Lessons make good use of a range of online and archive resources, of music and documentaries, of film and current affairs to ensure the relevance of the topics is clear and that the pupils are inspired by these remarkable historical events.